zaddi/MkWifiDev/README.md

 - STRINGIFY & TOSTRING macros  by [Curtis Krauskopf](http://www.decompile.com/cpp/faq/file_and_line_error_string.htm)
 - Singleton implementation based on code posted by ['PieterP'](https://forum.arduino.cc/t/how-to-write-an-arduino-library-with-a-singleton-object/666625/2)

+---
->I hope this library helps make your coding more fun!
+I hope this library helps make your coding more fun!
 Let me know if you find any bugs or have any ideas to make it better!😊